 Date the entity was filed with the Secretary of State

-- Domicile Address – This could be the physical address of the business or it could be an address where business records are stored.
+- Domicile Address – This could be the business’s physical address, or it could be an address where business records are stored.

 - Type – Corporation, Limited Liability Company.
 Etc.

-How to do a Louisiana Business Name Search
+Related: How to register a DBA in Louisiana

-While not required in Louisiana, an Operating Agreement, which are the rules for how the LLC operates, may be a document worth considering especially for multi-member LLCs.
+While not required in Louisiana, an Operating Agreement, which are the rules for how the LLC operates, is a document worth considering, especially for multi-member LLCs.

 After forming a Limited Liability Company, be sure to get an Employer Identification Number (EIN).
 This is a “social security number” for the business.
 There is no cost to get one through the IRS.